 Research programmes do not follow a standard term-time/vacation pattern.
 The Director of Studies will stipulate levels of attendance and agree a schedule of supervisory meetings and attendance at appropriate seminars.
-These may vary depending on the discipline.
-[See also 5.9]

 Full-time research is not compatible with full-time employment.
 Part-time students with major work or other commitments should discuss these at the outset with their Director of Studies so that a realistic assessment of likely progress can be made.